If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 They have two types of accounts and one credit-builder loan product:

-- Kikoff Credit-Builder Loan: This is an optional add-on for customers that want to build even more credit.
-Kikoff Credit-Builder is a 1-year savings plan for $10 a month.
-You’ll be able to add this product after your first payment with the Kikoff Credit Account.
+• Kikoff Credit-Builder Loan: This is an optional add-on for customers who want to build even more credit.
+Kikoff Credit-Builder is a one-year savings plan for $10 a month.
+You can add this product after your first payment with the Kikoff Credit Account.

 READ MORE: How to Check Your Credit Report